telekom-mms/ansible-collection-icinga-director/vsc-snippets/README.md

   use_agent: true
 ```

-## Change snippet prefix how you want it:
+## Change snippet prefix to a specific value:

 You can change the string that you need to type in to create the actual code from the snippet by changing the ```"prefix": "$Change_me,``` in your User Snippets file for your YAML code (yaml.json by default).